Thursday, December 25, 2008

 God's work in us, someday ("...He who began a good work in you

-will carry it on to completion..."), as well as the Means by which
+will carry it on to completion..."), as well as the Goal to encourage us

-we are being changed as we journey through this life ("...that your love
+as we are being changed in this journey through life ("...that your love

 may abound more and more in knowledge and depth of insight...")...

-As we meditate on this startling distinction, then, notice how
+As I meditate on this startling distinction, then, I begin to notice how

-it helps us understand, in a whole new way, Jesus' famous exposition
+it helps me understand, in a whole new way, Jesus' famous exposition

 - "BLESS-sed" keeping in mind this higher meaning

-"for they will" produce the Change God desires, if we let them
+"for they will" experience Beatification if we persist

 So it would seem that Jesus is holding up BLESS-sed-ness as